pulumi/docs/content/blog/next-level-iac-breakpoint-debugging/index.md

 ## Considerations and Limitations

 Breakpoint debugging is a powerful tool for inspecting the state of your Pulumi program.
-However, there are some important limitations to consider.
+However, there are some important limitations to consider:

-**Pulumi programs are only part of the story:** This technique will let you inspect the program you authored, but it doesn't give access to what's happening with the Pulumi backend, the providers, or anything else outside of the program itself.
+* **Pulumi programs are only part of the story:** This technique will let you inspect the program you authored, but it doesn't give access to what's happening with the Pulumi backend, the providers, or anything else outside of the program itself.
 You might find yourself needing to dig deeper to resolve a problem with the stack as a whole.
 Luckily there are other techniques we can use for that, which we will delve into in an upcoming post.

-**Inputs and Outputs are asynchronous futures:** If you've used Pulumi before you will have encountered [`Input<T>`][input-docs] and [`Output<T>`][output-docs] values, which are a core function of the tool.
+* **Inputs and Outputs are asynchronous futures:** If you've used Pulumi before you will have encountered [`Input<T>`][input-docs] and [`Output<T>`][output-docs] values, which are a core function of the tool.
 However, at the time that the debugger hits a breakpoint on those values, they are likely not populated with their final value.
 That means you won't be able to inspect them in the debugger very well.
-Instead, you will need to add an [`.apply(...)`][apply-docs] or [`all(..)`][all-docs] block to the code, and place the breakpoint on the materialized value within that block.
+Instead, you will need to add an [`apply(...)`][apply-docs] or [`all(..)`][all-docs] block to the code, and place the breakpoint on the materialized value within that block.
 This follows all the same rules as accessing those variables in code in a Pulumi program.

-**Limited integration with VS Code:** Unfortunately our technique of running Pulumi in wrapper script as a backgrounded pre-launch task in VS Code leaves some things to be desired.
+* **Limited integration with VS Code:** Unfortunately our technique of running Pulumi in wrapper script as a backgrounded pre-launch task in VS Code leaves some things to be desired.
 It is different enough from the use case that VS Code had in mind for these features that making things "just work" is a little difficult.
 For example, we can't easily report on errors in the "Problems" tab.
 Sometimes VS Code can't tell that the program finished and so you'll have to manually stop the debugging session after Pulumi has completed.

 Despite these limitations, Pulumi with VS Code as your IDE provides a rich experience compared to trawlling through unstructured logs, or adding in `console.log(...)` calls to echo out ad-hoc debugging information (aka. [`printf` debugging][printf-debugging]).
 Also, you can enable this for any language that Pulumi supports.
 Python, Go, and C# all have popular debuggers and IDEs that can be used in the same manner.